LuisPCNeri/Concurrent-HTTP-Server/README.md

 ## Description

 This project consists of a HTTP server able to employ multi-threaded concurrency in order to parse HTTP requests, using the product-consumer pattern.
 The entirity of the server's code is written in the C programming language.
 Sample HTML pages to test server functionality are also present, with one of those pages displaying stats related to the server's functioning.

+## How to use

+For information on how to use the server, read the user manual, in the markdown file `userManual.md`.

 ## References